andrevidela/Research-report/Thesis/index.md

 isEmpty (x :: xs) = False
 ```

-Every Idris function is comprised of two parts, the _Type signature_ and the _implementation_ (or body) of the function.
+Every Idris function consists of two parts, the _Type signature_ and the _implementation_ (or body) of the function.
 Let us start by dissecting the Type signature:

 ```haskell
 --    ┌ Name of the function